OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

     - [Predictive Components](#predictive-components).
     - [Y Variables](#y-variables).

+The repo also contains a full [example script](#example-script) where all these concepts are implemented

 ## <a name="prepare-predictions">Prepare Predictions</a>

 The first step to make a prediction consist in creating a pointer to a *tagSQ_PreparePrediction* structure that we will use for all preparatory steps of the prediction process: